 All buildings, regardless of age, need to be regularly maintained and repaired.
 Broadly speaking, if water can be kept out of a building and its key components are protected, a building can survive almost indefinitely.
-Traditional buildings are designed to cope well with Scotland's climate, but as our climate changes and extreme weather events and heavier rainfall become more common, maintaining your traditional building becomes even more important.

 Traditional buildings are also more energy efficient when they are well maintained, in fact, maintaining your building is probably the single most important thing you can do to improve its energy efficiency, and should be a priority before other improvements are considered.